 BRECHTEL - I would like to let council know that this motion has the intent of retooling our advocacy.
-We lost one of our individuals in our advocacy department, and hence also currently retooling.
+We lost one of our individuals in our advocacy department.

 SMITH/BAZIN MOVED THAT the following amendments be made: Point 1 under "Be it further resolved that:" strike, "and to establish guidelines for the resources needed to effectively implement its political advocacy efforts" and under Point 2, strike, "based on the report from EAB".